 - 1. The Controller servlet handles the request first.
 It gets the value of the action parameter (addBenefitToEmployee) and invokes the performAction method in the corresponding class, AddBenefitToEmployee. - 2.
 The performAction method checks the value of the benefits parameter.
 It is null at first, so it forwards the request to addBenefitToEmployee.jsp (or addBenefitToEmployeeWireless.jsp).
 The JSP displays a list of benefits that the user can add.
-See Section 6.4.2, "Getting Benefits That the User Can Add". - 3.
-The user selects the desired benefits to add and submits the request.
-The action parameter in the request still has the same value (addBenefitToEmployee), but this time, it has a benefits parameter that specifies which benefits to add.

-4. The Controller invokes the AddBenefitToEmployee class to process the request.
+See Also: "Getting Benefits That the User Can Add" on page 6-6

+- 3. The user selects the desired benefits to add and submits the request.
+The action parameter in the request still has the same value (addBenefitToEmployee), but this time, it has a benefits parameter that specifies which benefits to add. - 4.
+The Controller invokes the AddBenefitToEmployee class to process the request.
 The class sees that the benefits parameter is not null, and it calls the addBenefits method in the Employee class to add the benefits.

-See Section 6.4.3, "Updating the Database".
+See Also: "Updating the Database" on page 6-7